aymanxdev/aymanxdev/README.md

 ## More about me

-👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
+👨‍💻 I’m looking to collaborate on React or any interesting projects with JavaScript or Python
 📚 Published two peer-reviewed articles on AI and Blockchain technology and cryptography
 🐈  🐶   I love pets!
 🌏 Brainstorming web application ideas for social good and sustainability